UPPER MIDWEST INVASIVE SPECIES CONFERENCE

-The conference's purpose is to share information to facilitate improved management of invasive species in the Upper Midwest and beyond.
-The conference covers many angles of invasive species work, including prevention, control, and impact mitigation.
-The conference is for a broad audience of stakeholders and professionals who engage on invasive species issues, including land managers, agriculture and natural resource professionals, researchers, students, landscape and nursery professionals, business leaders, foresters, environmental consultants, lake association members, lake improvement district professionals, private land owners, conservation group leaders and volunteers, and non-governmental organization staff.
+The anticipated audience is a broad group of stakeholders and professionals who engage on invasive species issues, including land managers, agriculture and natural resource professionals, researchers, students, landscape and nursery professionals, business leaders, foresters, environmental consultants, lake association members, lake improvement district professionals, private land owners, conservation group leaders and volunteers, and non-governmental organization staff.

 Proposing an Abstract for a Concurrent Session Oral Presentation or Poster: